 Other points to note are their flexibility regarding test drives, returns/exchanges and trade-ins.
 All will let you drive the car you’re considering and exchange it if you’re unhappy with it, but Hertz also offer a “Rent2Buy” program.
 Effectively an extended test drive, this lets you try the car for an extended period before committing to it.

-Rental companies look after their cars because they don't want them breaking down on their customers.
+Rental companies look after the rentals because they don’t want them breaking down on their customers.
 Plus, they know it helps the resale value.
-So if you decide to buy a rental car you can be sure it's had regular oil changes and all the scheduled services.
-They'll also make sure any recalls are attended to promptly, which can't necessarily be said for private owners.
+So if you decide to buy a rental car you can be sure it’s had regular oil changes and all the scheduled services.
+They’ll also make sure any recalls are attended to promptly, which can’t necessarily be said for private owners.

 Many of their used cars are sold as “Certified.”
 As with a car dealership, this means the vehicle has been inspected thoroughly and any significant faults corrected.
 (You should note though that Hertz for one also sells non-certified cars.
 If being certified is important to you, check this point applies to the vehicle you’re interested in.)